What is Long Term Care Insurance (LTCi)?

 Connecticut is the third most expensive state for long term care.
 Based on demographics, and shortages (Labor & Facilities) CT long term care costs will remain high for years to come.
 According to a recent study by Genworth the average cost of a private room is about $97,000 Nationally, in Connecticut that cost is over $140,000.

 Those with chronic illnesses, disabilities, and other conditions may require assistance for even the most simple of living activities.
 (Bathing, Dressing, Eating, et al) Some ailments also require skilled professionals to provide care such as therapists, nurses, doctors, and other professionals.

 In general, most major medical insurance, and even Medicare will not cover all of these services.

-If private insurance or medicare does cover some of the services required they do so under a very strict criteria.
+If private insurance or Medicare does cover some of the services required they do so under very strict criteria.

 Example of Services Covered

-Assisted living: These residences include apartment-style units that makes personal care and other individualized services (such as meal delivery) available when needed.
+Assisted living: These residences include apartment-style units that make personal care and other individualized services (such as meal delivery) available when needed.

 When a decision is made to transition to assisted living most LTCi policies will cover the facility based on the specific terms, conditions, and exclusions within the insurance contract.

 Adult Day Care: These programs provide care outside the home that provides health, social, and other support services in a supervised setting for adults who need some degree of assistance during the day.